Akynna/ADA_Project/README.md

 # A list of internal milestones up until project milestone 2

-Here is a non-exhaustive list of what we plan to do until milestone 2:
+## 1. Think about the available data we have & how to visualize it (until November 11th)
-- Look for other dataset that can help us to highlight our future observations and give more meaning to our results
+- Look for other dataset/table that can help us to highlight our future observations and give more meaning to our results
-- Preprocessing : load and clean the dataset.
+- Preprocessing : find a way to load the data on our computer
-- Study carefully our dataset and extract the first useful information and attributes we want to observe.
+- Check how to load our dataset
-- Think about ways to visualize / tell the story of our data and see what can be shown.
+- Think about ways to visualize / tell the story of our data and see what can be shown

+## 2. Work on the cleaning and transformation of the dataset (until November 18th)

+- Study more deeply available data and extract the first useful information and attributes we want to observe
-- Make a list of our expectations concerning the results.
+- Make a list of our expectations concerning the results
+- Plot the first results and find the first most significant representations

+## 3. Work on notebook and visualizations (until November 25th)
+- Write the text and work on relevant commented notebook that can be read by other people
+- Have nice visualizations and first results in notebook

 # Questions for TAs